 Premenstrual syndrome (PMS) is one of the most common conditions in female-bodied people of childbearing age.
 It often causes symptoms such as water retention, abdominal cramps, tiredness, and irritability (

-This may be because magnesium levels fluctuate throughout the menstrual cycle, which may worsen PMS symptoms in those who have a deficiency.
-As such, supplements may help reduce the severity of symptoms, including menstrual migraine attacks (38).
+This may be because magnesium levels fluctuate throughout the menstrual cycle, worsening PMS symptoms in those with a deficiency.
+As such, supplements may help reduce the severity of symptoms, including menstrual migraine attacks (33).

-In fact, one older study found that taking 250 mg of magnesium per day helped decrease bloating, depression, and anxiety in 126 women with PMS compared with a control group (
+One study found that taking 300 mg of magnesium daily helped decrease bloating, depression, and anxiety in college students with PMS compared with a control group (34).

 Still, more recent, high quality studies are needed to determine whether this mineral can improve symptoms regardless of your magnesium levels.